coreos/issue-sync/README.md

 `jira-project` is the key (not the name) of the project in JIRA to which the issues will be synchronized.

-`since` is the cutoff date issue-sync will use when search for issues to synchronize.
+`since` is the cutoff date issue-sync will use when searching for issues to synchronize.
 If an issue was last updated before this time, it will not be synchronized.
 Usually this is the last run of the tool.
 It is in ISO-8601 format.

 `timeout` represents the duration of time for which an API request will